HomeOfAviSynthPlusEvolution/L-SMASH-Works/VapourSynth/README.md

                 Create *.lwi file under this directory with names encoding the full path to avoid collisions.
             + ff_options (default: "")
                 Same as 'ff_options' of LibavSMASHSource().
+            + rap_verification (default: true)
+                Whether to verify if the determined RAP by demuxer/parser is valid RAP (the frame is decoded).
+                This is done in the indexing step.
+                To avoid the indexing speed penalty set this to false.